DEVS 305 Cuban Society and Culture

 - art, film, music and the representation of identities

-In Havana we work with colleagues at the University of Havana to present students with an active daily programme of study, which will include lectures by Cuban scholars, films as well as visits to art galleries, museums, and other sites of historical and cultural interest.
+In Havana we work with colleagues at the University of Havana to present students with an active daily program of study, which will include lectures by Cuban scholars, films as well as visits to art galleries, museums, and other sites of historical and cultural interest.
 The following are some sample topics/visits from previous years:

 - Cuba's Foreign Policy with Professor and former Diplomat Carlos Alzugaray